Gorenstein Semigroup Algebras of Weighted Trees: Introduction

 \section{Introduction}

 Let $\mathfrak{k}$ be a field, then a $\ZZ$-graded $\mathfrak{k}$-algebra $R$ is said to be $Gorenstein$ if the Matlis Dual

 is isomorphic to grade-shifted copy $R(-a)$ of $R$.
 Here $m$ is the maximal ideal generated by elements in $R$ of positive degree, and $\underline{Hom}_{\mathfrak{k}}(-,-)$ is the functor of graded $\mathfrak{k}$-morphisms.
-The number $-a$ is called the $a$-invariant of the graded Gorenstein algebra $R$.
+The number $a$ is called the $a$-invariant of the graded Gorenstein algebra $R$.
 We refer the reader to the book by Bruns and Herzog, \cite{BH} for this and all other relevant definitions.
 We study this property for a specific family of normal semigroup algebras $\C[S_{\tree}(\br)].$ Here $\tree$ is a trivalent tree with $n$ ordered leaves, and $\br$ is an $n$-tuple of positive integers which sums to an even number.
-We let $E(\tree)$ denote the set of edges of $\tree$, $L(\tree)$ denote the set of edges incident to a leaf of $\tree$, $I(\tree)$ denote the set $E(\tree) \setminus L(\tree)$, and $V(\tree)$ denote the set of vertices of $\tree$.
-For each trinode $\tau \in V(\tree)$ we let $(\tau, i)$ be the $i$-th edge incident on $\tau$.
-When we are dealing with a cone or polytope $P$ we denote the lattice points in the interior by $int(P)$.
+We let $E(\tree)$ denote the set of edges of $\tree$, $L(\tree)$ denote the set of edges incident on a leaf of $\tree$, $I(\tree)$ denote the set $E(\tree) \setminus L(\tree)$, and $V(\tree)$ denote the set of vertices of $\tree$.
+For each trinode $\tau \in V(\tree)$ we number the three edges incident on $\tau$ in some way with $\{1, 2, 3\}$, and we denote the $i$-th such edge by $(\tau, i).$ When we are dealing with a convex cone or polytope $P$ we denote the lattice points in the interior by $int(P)$.
 We will work over $\C,$ but our analysis works for an arbitrary field $\mathfrak{k}$.